 Made the Best Gluten Free Scones Recipe?

 Why not create your own cream tea memory with this delicious gluten free scones recipe?
 I promise you won’t regret it…

 And please let me know what you think of them.
 I’ve been contacted by a few people who already made and loved them.
 But it also helps other people to find them if they are star-rated and if you leave a comment below.

 If you are looking for other Scone Inspiration, we have plenty of recipes at Gluten Free Alchemist.
-My favourite recipes include our EPIC Blueberry Scones with Lemon, Cherry Bakewell Scones, our Hot Cross Scones and of course, our Buttermilk Cheese Scones.
+My favourite recipes include our EPIC Blueberry Scones with Lemon, Cherry Bakewell Scones, our Hot Cross Scones and Chocolate Chip Scones… and of course, our Cheese Scones and Pumpkin Scones.
 But there is also lots of other inspiration on our dedicated Scones Index Page.

 Best Gluten Free Scone Recipe with Buttermilk